LuvaiCutlerywala/CASM/Syntax.md

 # Syntax

 All mnemonic keywords are to be typed using capital letters, as presented in the keywords table below.
+The underlying architecture type is assumed to be a Von Neumann architecture, therefore memory space that the program is loaded onto is shared with the data.

 ## Keywords
 | Keyword | Definition                                                                                 | Usage      |